 You have a right:

-- To withdraw your consent to the Processing at any time if consent constitutes the lawful basis for processing;
+- to withdraw your consent (if our processing ever relies on consent) to the Processing at any time if consent constitutes the lawful basis for processing;

 Where we may seek to further process your data other than for the original purpose for which it was collected, the Firm shall only further process such data where the new Processing is compatible with the original purpose.